The fiscal year for individuals equals the calendar year (i.e. January thru December).

 Payment of tax

 The withholding is based on tax deduction cards issued by the local Assessment Office.
+This may either be a source tax card (PAYE) or an ordinary tax withholding card.
 If a tax deduction card has not been provided to the employer, the employer must withhold 50% of gross payments.

 Advance tax paid by individuals as regards income not subject to withholding must be affected in four equal instalments during the income year, on 15 March, 15 May, 15 September, and 15 November.
 If the advance tax is not paid when due, an interest charge is imposed on the taxpayer.

-When the assessed tax is higher than the withholding or advance tax, the difference is payable by the taxpayer in two equal instalments 3 and 12 weeks after the date on which the assessment has been made public.
+When the assessed tax is higher than the withholding or advance tax, the difference is payable by the taxpayer in two equal instalments 3 and 8 weeks after the date on which the assessment has been made public.
+No payment is due before 20 August.
 Interest is charged on the amount equal to the instructive interest determined by the Norwegian National Bank less 22%.
 The taxpayer may avoid interest by making additional payments before 31 May in the assessment year.
 If the prepayments are greater than the assessed tax, the difference plus interest is refunded to the taxpayer.

 Tax audit process